The-Strategy-Unit/pxtextmining/docs/getting started/package.md

 ## API

 Separate from the `pxtextmining` package is the API, which can be found in the folder `api`.
 It is constructed using FastAPI and Uvicorn.
 The aim of the API is to make the trained machine learning models available publicly, so that predictions can be made on any text.
-Full documentation for the API is forthcoming.

-The current version of the API is only able to take the text of the patient feedback comments, with no additional features e.g. question type.
-This functionality is intended for future development of the package.
+The API is not currently publicly available and access is only for participating partner trusts.
+However, all the code and documentation is available on our github repository.